ParkmobileHackatrain/2019/README.md

 ````

-# Get zone information <a name="getzoneInfo"></a>
+# Get full zone information <a name="getzoneInfo"></a>
 GET inventory/getlocationbycode/{{locationcode}}

 ### Description
 Returns extensive zone information.
-With all subzones.
+With all subzones, point of interets so on.

 ### Parameters